-Unless the context indicates otherwise, references in this report to the "Company," "Vincerx," "we," "us," "our" and similar terms refer to Vincerx Pharma, Inc. (f/k/a Vincera Pharma, Inc. f/k/a LifeSci Acquisition Corp.) and its consolidated subsidiaries.
+Unless the context indicates otherwise, references in this report to the "Company," "Vincerx," "we," "us," "our," and similar terms refer to Vincerx Pharma, Inc. (f/k/a Vincera Pharma, Inc. (f/k/a Vincera Pharma, Inc. f/k/a LifeSci Acquisition Corp.) and its consolidated subsidiaries.
 References to "LSAC" refer to LifeSci Acquisition Corp., our predecessor company prior to the consummation of the Business Combination (as defined below).
 Additional terms frequently used in this report include the following: